 Mottled white on a black background, Houdan chickens have both beards and crests and make a distinctive impression.
 They are medium-sized with a long, compact, and well-proportioned body.
 They have v-shaped combs in America, but historically, their combs were described as “leaf-shaped” – appearing like a butterfly with its wings open.
 They have large nostrils, white earlobes, reddish-bay eyes, five toes on each foot, and pinkish-white shanks and feet.
 Males weigh 8 lbs. and females weigh 6.5 lbs.

 Without question, Houdan chickens are a useful and productive breed.
 The only curiosity is that it didn’t secure permanent popularity in either America or England.
-Houdan chickens are excellent egg layers, equaling Leghorn chickens in dry, sunny conditions.
-They bear confinement well, are non-sitters, and can be kept on any soil type.
-The chicks are easily reared and grow fast.
-Houdan chickens fatten easily, are of medium hardiness, and are noted for producing less offal than a Dorking chicken, but being just as fine for the table.
+They are excellent layers of 150-230 large, white eggs a year – equaling Leghorn chickens in dry, sunny conditions – and are good winter layers.
+They may or may not be broody, depending on their strain.
+The chicks are easily reared and grow quickly.
+Houdan roosters are ardent and require a large flock of hens, but fertility is excellent.

 Did you know: